apache/nuttx/configs/sama5d4-ek/README.txt

     3. This configuration executes out of internal SRAM flash and is loaded into SRAM by the boot ROM SDRAM from NAND, Serial DataFlash, SD card or from a TFTPC sever via the Boot ROM.
-       Data also is positioned in SDRAM.
+       Data also is positioned in SRAM.

        Here are the steps that I use to execute this program in SRAM using only the ROM Bootloader: